simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/HOTPLUG_TEST_SCENARIOS.md

 ## Success Criteria

 All scenarios should pass with:
-- ✅ Automatic detection (no manual trigger needed)
+- ✅ Automatic detection when sequencer stopped (no manual trigger needed)
+- ✅ Hotplug disabled when sequencer running (prevents performance disruption)
 - ✅ Correct grid count after each action
-- ✅ Visual confirmation (LED flash)
+- ✅ Visual confirmation (LED flash on new grids only)
 - ✅ Full functionality after connection
 - ✅ No crashes or errors
 - ✅ Configuration saved when reaching 2 grids
-- ✅ Existing grids not reconnected unnecessarily
+- ✅ Existing grids not reconnected unnecessarily (no double flash)
+- ✅ Detailed debug logging shows discovery process